FraVisox/AntElligence/README.md

 Hive game engine developed by Francesco Visona' and Matteo Canton.

 # TODO:
-- How to pass the moves to the brain
+- Use perft to check the validity of moves
+- Read Mzinga for the heuristic
+- Read books on Hive

 ## Useful resources